Managing Copy Requests

 Process "Right of Access" requests through the MineOS Portal.

 Copy requests, or Right of Access requests, empower data subjects to view and obtain a portable copy of the personal data an organization holds about them.
+MineOS streamlines this process by automating data collection through multiple integrations with your existing tech stack, while also enabling you to redact sensitive or third-party information from copy reports to ensure compliance with privacy regulations.

 Before managing copy requests: